bobpeulen/oci_postgresql/README.md

 # Connect using DBeaver

 Install DBeaver locally and add the credentials to connect to the OCI PostgreSQL.
 See the screenshots.
+DBeaver will use the same instance in the publib subnet (using SSH) to be able to access the OCI PostgreSQL database.

 ![1](images/img_1.png)
 ![2](images/img_2.png)